ritikpandey01/Jarvis-X-/README.md

 3. Test it out
 4. Send a pull request

-**Ideas for contributions:**
-- Add new automation commands
-- Improve voice recognition
-- Create mobile app
-- Add more AI models

-## ⭐ Show Some Love

-If JARVIS helped you, give it a star ⭐ on GitHub!

-Share with friends and let them build their own AI assistant too 🚀

 ## 📞 Connect

-Built with ❤️ by [Your Name]
+Built with ❤️ by [Ritik Pandey]
-📧 Contact: your.email@gmail.com
+📧 Contact: your.ritikpandey.4161@gmail.com
-🐦 Twitter: @yourusername

 ---

 **Ready to feel like Tony Stark?
 Let's get JARVIS running! 🦾**